Integrative psychotherapy: Other models that combine routes

 In addition to well-established approaches that fit into the five routes mentioned above, there are newer models that combine aspects of the traditional routes.

 Clara E. Hill's (2014) three-stage model of helping skills encourages counselors to emphasize skills from different theories during different stages of helping.
 Hill's model might be considered a combination of theoretical integration and technical eclecticism.
 The first stage is the exploration stage.
 This is based on client-centered therapy.
 The second stage is entitled insight.
 Interventions used in this stage are based on psychoanalytic therapy.
 The last stage, the action stage, is based on behavioral therapy.

 Good and Beitman (2006) described an integrative approach highlighting both core components of effective therapy and specific techniques designed to target clients' particular areas of concern.
 This approach can be described as an integration of common factors and technical eclecticism.

-Multitheoretical psychotherapy (Brooks-Harris, 2008) is an integrative model that combines elements of technical eclecticism and theoretical integration.
+Multitheoretical psychotherapy is an integrative model that combines elements of technical eclecticism and theoretical integration.
 Therapists are encouraged to make intentional choices about combining theories and intervention strategies.

-An approach called integral psychotherapy (Forman, 2010; Ingersoll & Zeitler, 2010) is grounded in the work of theoretical psychologist and philosopher Ken Wilber (2000), who integrates insights from contemplative and meditative traditions.
+An approach called integral psychotherapy is grounded in the work of theoretical psychologist and philosopher Ken Wilber (2000), who integrates insights from contemplative and meditative traditions.
 Integral theory is a meta-theory that recognizes that reality can be organized from four major perspectives: subjective, intersubjective, objective, and interobjective.
 Various psychotherapies typically ground themselves in one of these four foundational perspectives, often minimizing the others.
 Integral psychotherapy includes all four.
 For example, psychotherapeutic integration using this model would include subjective approaches (cognitive, existential), intersubjective approaches (interpersonal, object relations, multicultural), objective approaches (behavioral, pharmacological), and interobjective approaches (systems science).
 By understanding that each of these four basic perspectives all simultaneously co-occur, each can be seen as essential to a comprehensive view of the life of the client.
-Integral theory also includes a stage model that suggests that various psychotherapies seek to address issues arising from different stages of psychological development (Wilber, 2000).
+Integral theory also includes a stage model that suggests that various psychotherapies seek to address issues arising from different stages of psychological development.

 The generic term, integrative psychotherapy, can be used to describe any multi-modal approach which combines therapies.
 For example, an effective form of treatment for some clients is psychodynamic psychotherapy combined with hypnotherapy.
 Kraft & Kraft (2007) gave a detailed account of this treatment with a 54-year-old female client with refractory IBS in a setting of a phobic anxiety state.
 The client made a full recovery and this was maintained at the follow-up a year later.